MatthewSebastian15/Study-of-Land-Surface-Temperature-Changes/README.md

 This study analyzes global land surface temperature changes using K-Means clustering and time series prediction using XGBoost.
 K-Means clustering was employed to classify global temperature data into distinct categories (cold, moderate, hot) based on monthly surface temperature values.
 The XGBoost model was used to forecast temperature trends from 2025 to 2026 in selected countries with different climatic patterns.
 Evaluation metrics including the Silhouette Score and various regression error metrics (MAE, MSE, RMSE, MAPE) were used to measure clustering quality and prediction accuracy.

 # Introduction
 The rise of global land surface temperatures due to climate change presents a critical challenge.
 This research aims to uncover spatial and temporal patterns of temperature shifts from 1940 to 2024 using a dataset from Our World in Data.
-The approach involves two techniques:
+The approach involves two techniques :
-- Clustering via K-Means to identify homogeneous temperature regions.
+- Clustering via K-Means to identify homogeneous temperature regions
-- Time series prediction via XGBoost to forecast temperatures in countries with distinct climate systems (e.g., Indonesia, Germany, Liberia, and the U.S.).
+- Time series prediction via XGBoost to forecast temperatures in countries with distinct climate systems (e.g., Indonesia, Germany, Liberia, and the U.S.)

 # Methodology
-### A. Data Preparation
+### Data Preparation
-- Dataset Contains 198,120 rows with columns such as Average Monthly Temperature, Yearly Temperature, Anomalies, Entity, and Continent.
+- Dataset Contains 198,120 rows with columns such as Average Monthly Temperature, Yearly Temperature, Anomalies, Entity, and Continent
-- Cleaning & Transformation:
+- Cleaning & Transformation :
-  - Null values were dropped.
+  - Null values were dropped
-  - Label Encoding was applied to Entity and Continent.
+  - Label Encoding was applied to Entity and Continent
-  - Outliers (z-score > |3|) were removed.
+  - Outliers (z-score > |3|) were removed
-  - Normality tests showed Temperature Anomaly as normally distributed; others were skewed.
+  - Normality tests showed Temperature Anomaly as normally distributed; others were skewed

-### B. Data Visualization & EDA
+### Data Visualization & EDA
-- Pie charts revealed Africa as the most represented continent (29.9%).
+- Pie charts revealed Africa as the most represented continent (29.9%)
-- Histograms showed temperature variations across continents.
+- Histograms showed temperature variations across continents
-- Correlation matrix:
+- Correlation matrix
-  - High correlation between monthly and yearly temperatures (r = 0.83).
+  - High correlation between monthly and yearly temperatures (r = 0.83)
-  - Positive trend between year and anomaly values (r = 0.42).
+  - Positive trend between year and anomaly values (r = 0.42)

 # Clustering Techniques
 ### K-Means Clustering
-- Initial Clustering (K=3)
+- Initial Clustering K=3
-  - Categories: Cold, Moderate, Hot.
+  - Categories : Cold, Moderate, Hot
-  - Silhouette Score: 0.617
+  - Silhouette Score : 0.617
-  - Hot clusters dominate Africa and Asia; Europe mostly Cold and Moderate.
+  - Hot clusters dominate Africa and Asia; Europe mostly Cold and Moderate
-- Improved Clustering (K=2)
+- Improved Clustering K=2
-  - Categories: Cold, Hot only.
+  - Categories: Cold, Hot only
-  - Silhouette Score improved to 0.692, indicating better-defined clusters and less overlap.
+  - Silhouette Score improved to 0.692, indicating better-defined clusters and less overlap
-  - Hot cluster dominated Africa, Asia, and America; Cold cluster dominated Europe.
+  - Hot cluster dominated Africa, Asia, and America; Cold cluster dominated Europe

 # Time Series Prediction with XGBoost
 XGBoost was used to forecast land surface temperature for 2025–2026, using historical monthly averages as training data.
 Evaluations were performed for countries with both tropical (2-season) and temperate (4-season) climates.